Hi.

 Turning the intricate handle of our carved wooden door, I am instantly smacked in the face with grapes.
 Vibrant vines dilute my pupils: floor-to-ceiling windows in the frescoed corridor reveal yellow-green leaves aglow in the morning sunshine and abundant with their velvety purple harvest.
 Technically I haven’t even left my room yet.

 Breakfast is served in the atrium, and no amount of research can prepare you.
 It is at first visual - the initial impression of this glass-enclosed Italian paradise looking upon Cortona and the Tuscan valley below.
 Handmade ceramic orbs, in varying natural patterns born from garden and sea, adorn each delicately-set table.
 Fine bone china tea cups and saucers in the most resplendent white tulip pattern.
 But wait…there goes a set in red, and then yellow, and orange.
 Floral plates stacked of a separate collection from the same brand (which I know now as Taitu Milano, and am wishing wedding china were still a thing).
 Farm tables displaying an array of pastries, jams and preserves of a seemingly endless variety: fig, clementine, cherry, orange, strawberry, raspberry…I could go on.
 Scents: espresso, caffe latte, flaky buttery pastries galore.
 And finally, taste.
-The fresh juices are the first to pass my lips: glass carafes arranged in a rainbow smorgasbord, including such unexpectedly delicious ingredients like artichoke (when blended with green apple etc. etc.).
-Even the scrambled eggs in the warming trays were a rich golden delight - straight from the property’s “Eggscelsior Hotel” chicken coop, the opposite of your standard liquid-y reconstituted powder.
+The fresh juices are the first to pass my lips: a rainbow smorgasbord of glass carafes, including such unexpectedly delicious ingredients like artichoke and fennel.
+Even the scrambled eggs in the warming trays were a rich golden delight - straight from the property’s “Eggscelsior Hotel” chicken coop, the complete opposite of your standard liquid-y reconstituted powder.
 There are cheeses behind glass…and not homogenous slices of a nondescript nature.
-We’re talking buffalo mozzarella.
+We’re talking bufalo mozzarella.
 Varietals of the region’s reining Pecorino.
 And bleu (which I don’t actually like but nobody’s perfect).
 Audibly, I can’t recall any music playing but honestly I probably blacked out from happiness at this point.

 Next on the agenda…pool time.
 Pools, rather.
 There are three on property and I Goldilocks them all.
 Our room overlooks the bar-side pool - cocktails made-to-order under a grapevine pergola by Il Falconiere’s resident mixologist, who curated the menu herself.
 There’s also the spa pool, yours and yours alone with a reservation in advance.
 And a short stroll up fruit tree alley leads you to the hilltop pool overlooking the olive trees and vineyards.